-Getting the extraction right in your kitchen — usually via a cooker hood — is integral to creating a healthy and clean home.
-Not only does extraction remove odours, it can also take away grease and steam, making your kitchen easier to maintain and more pleasant to spend time in.
+Cooker hoods play an essential role in our kitchens — getting the extraction right in your kitchen is integral to creating a healthy and clean home.
+Not only does a cooker hood remove odours, it can also take away grease and steam, making your kitchen easier to maintain and more pleasant to spend time in.

-What are Recirculation Cooker Hoods?
+What is a Recirculation Cooker Hood?

 A recirculation model will extract grease in the same way as a ducted model – trapping it in a grease filter – but rather than port the air externally to remove cooking smells, it purifies the air with a charcoal filter (which needs to be regularly replaced), trapping odours, before venting the cleaner air back into the room.
 You may also find that some steam is returned to the room via this method too.